George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/compilation-generic-jobs.md

 }
 ```

-Jobs that aren't Burst compiled look like this:
+Jobs that are Burst-compiled look like this:

 ```c#
 // Direct Generic Job